mod-audio/mod-host/README.md

 The other way to control mod-host is the interactive mode, in this case the commands must be provided on the shell prompt.
-The interactive mode is has autocomplete, therefore, you can always type [TAB] twice if you need a hint.
+The interactive mode has autocomplete, therefore, you can always type `[TAB]` twice if you need a hint.

 Obs.: When you are in the interactive mode, the socket communication does not work.